How to Start Freelance Technical Blogging

 If you want to start getting higher-paid writing gigs, you’ll need to have a portfolio and some references.
 Every time you finish a job for a new client who likes your work, ask them for referrals or a testimonial.
 Put these up with a sampling of your work on your website.

 Building a portfolio takes years, but mine has come in very useful when reaching out to new potential clients.

 Increasing your pay rate doesn’t just mean writing for publications that pay the most per post.
 Some posts are much easier to write than others.

-So, I track the number of hours it takes me to create each post, the amount I get paid, and how much I enjoy writing that kind of post.
-I’m trying to do more of the work I enjoy and less of the work I don’t while maximizing my effective hourly rate.
+When I was freelancing, I tracked the number of hours it took me to create each post, the amount I got paid, and how much I enjoyed writing the post.
+I got pretty good at doing more of the work I enjoyed and less of the work I didn’t while maximizing my effective hourly rate.

 Also, a publication’s posted rate is rarely the highest rate they’ll pay writers.
-Most offer a low rate to new writers but will increase your rate if you ask for it, and you’ve proven yourself to be reliable.
+Most offer a low rate to new writers, but will increase your rate if you’ve proven yourself to be reliable.